kvlx-alt/HTB-Napper-Scripts/README.md

 cat shell.exe | base64 | xclip -sel clip
 ```

-Paste this string into the Python script (napper.py).
+Paste this string into the Python script (napper.py) replace the payload variable!.
 Once you have the Python script ready, start a local server with Python:

 ```bash
 sudo python -m http.server 80